BUFFINGTON: Today began in 1950

 •••

 I began pondering this question again recently when my mom celebrated her 94th birthday.
-Born in 1927 in rural northeast Alabama, she entered life in a world that was vastly different than the world we live in today.
-Somewhere in her lifetime, the world changed and the lives of Americans changed.
+Born in 1927 in rural Northeast Alabama, she entered life in a world that was vastly different than the world we live in today.
+Somewhere in her lifetime, the world change and the lives of Americans changed.

 To an extent, what historians call the modern age began before she was born.
 By the late 1800s, the rise of the industrial revolution had already begun to reshape America.
 That, along with a massive growth in immigration, altered our social landscape.
 Most new immigrants and a growing number of native-born Americans flocked to America's cities in search of work and greater opportunities.